peter88213/novelyst_templates/docs/usage.md

 ## Load

-This loads the narrative structure from a Marktown template file.
+This loads the narrative structure from a Markdown template file.

 ---

 ## Save

-This saves the narrative structure to a Marktown template file.
+This saves the narrative structure to a Markdown template file.

 ---